-Above or Below The Sink Charcoal filters - One of the bigger selections on the market as far as options, there are some very good choices for the whole family, especially on a budget and you want real choices.
-First narrow down whether you can use an under the sink (requires a mounting hole above the sink) or an above the sink filter.
+Above or Below The Sink Charcoal filters are one of the bigger selections on the market as far as options.
+There are some very good choices for the whole family, especially on a budget and you want real choices.
+First, narrow down whether you can use an under the sink (requires a mounting hole above the sink) or an above the sink filter.
 Above the sink options are good for rental homes, condos and apartments or where there's a no-drill hole choice.
 Then compare filtering options, features and price.
 Certainly the Britta company has been around for years and has established a respected reputation, easy to find filter replacements.
 Also check out Aquasana; the specs are among the best in the industry and clean the water better than most filter systems on the market today.

 Other Considerations for Your Pet's Water

 Type of bowl or delivery method can make a big difference to the taste, but also in the ability of your pet to drink more too.
 It's been found that certain types of ceramics (mainly manufactured from China) can leach harmful ingredients over time.
 Plastics can do the same thing with PBA's.
 Often a shatter proof glass, porcelain (made in USA, ) even Correll dinnerware seem to work very well and hold up to various small pet uses.
 Stainless steel is also a popular choice that is considered safe, and easily cleaned.